AlishbaTariq-atk/AlishbaTariq-atk/README.md

 - 💻 Enthusiastic coder fluent in the languages of logic : C | C++ | Python
 - 💻 Wordpress Developer
-- 🌐 Currently on a web development odyssey, mastering the art of HTML, CSS, PHP and JS to bring my code to life on the digital canvas."
+- 🌐 Currently on a web development odyssey, mastering the art of HTML, CSS, PHP and JS to bring my code to life on the digital canvas.
 - 🚀 Passionate about building things that matter
 - 🌐 Explorer of the digital realm